 Our Board of Directors has three standing committees: an Audit Committee, a Compensation Committee and a Nominating and Governance Committee.
 Each of these committees operates pursuant to a written charter setting out the functions and responsibilities of the committee.
-The charters for the Audit Committee, the Compensation Committee and the Nominating and Governance Committee of the Board of Directors may be found on our website at www.fmctechnologies.com under "About Us-Corporate Governance" and are also available in print to any stockholder upon request without charge by submitting a written request to our Senior Vice President, General Counsel and Secretary, FMC Technologies, Inc., 5875 North Sam Houston Parkway West, Houston, Texas 77086.
+The charters for the Audit Committee, the Compensation Committee and the Nominating and Governance Committee of the Board of Directors may be found on our website at www.finctechnologies.com under "About Us-Corporate Governance" and are also available in print to any stockholder upon request without charge by submitting a written request to our Senior Vice President, General Counsel and Secretary, FMC Technologies, Inc., 5875 North Sam Houston Parkway West, Houston, Texas 77086.
 Information regarding shareholder nominating procedures is incorporated herein by reference from the section entitled "Corporate Governance-Committees of the Board of Directors-Nominating and Governance Committee" of the Proxy Statement for the 2014 Annual Meeting of Stockholders.
-Information concerning audit committee financial experts on the Audit Committee of the Board of Directors-Audit Committee" of the Proxy Statement for the 2014 Annual Meeting of Stockholders.
+Information concerning audit committee financial experts on the Audit Committee of the Board of Directors is incorporated herein by reference from the section entitled "Corporate Governance-Committees of the Board of Directors Statement for the 2014 Annual Meeting of Stockholders.